avinashkranjan/Amazing-Python-Scripts/Income Predictive Modelling + EDA/ReadMe.md

  Description:
  This project encompasses  exploratory data analysis and predictive modelling for income classification using a Random Forest Classifier.
  The dataset, loaded from a CSV file, contains diverse socio-economic features.It employs advanced visualizations, including a correlation network, to uncover intricate feature relationships.
-After preprocessing and encoding, a Random Forest Classifier predicts income levels with a focus on accuracy and classification metrics.
+After preprocessing and encoding, a Random Forest Classifier predicts income levels.

  EDA Graphs: